What are you in the mood for?

 5. Peanuts

-You would be happy to know your favorite bar munchies has made it to this list.
+You would be happy to know your favourite bar munchies have made it to this list.
 Peanuts, also known as monkey nuts (didn’t know that, did you?) are chock-full of protein, Vitamins B and E and essential minerals.
-If popping peanuts are no fun for you, you can have it in the form of peanut butter spread in your morning brekkie.
-Oh and it’s perfect to curb those midday hunger pangs.
+If popping peanuts is no fun for you, you can have it in the form of peanut butter spread in your morning brekkie.
+Oh, and it’s perfect to curb those midday hunger pangs.

 Estimated protein per cup: 38 gm